Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 Money power has a negative impact on elections in the following ways:

-Unfair advantage to wealthy candidates
+Unfair advantage to wealthy candidates.

-– candidates seek returns on election investments.
+Increase in corruption – candidates seek returns on election investments.

-Bribery and vote-buying
+Bribery and vote-buying reduce free choice.

-Influence of big businesses and lobbyists
+Influence of big businesses and lobbyists on policies.

-Unethical media advertisements
+Unethical media advertisements favouring the highest bidder.

 To counter this, the Election Commission has set limits on campaign expenditure.